Edmir-Demaj/HopeForCancer/README.md

 ## Home Page

 ### Navbar
 On the landing page, users will be presented with a visually appealing and user-friendly navbar positioned at the very top.
 This navbar contains all the necessary links and accessibility options for easy navigation and is fully responsive.
 On the very left side is positioned the Logo of the website with link to navigate to home page.
+Navbar is kept same in all the pages for ease of navigation.
 ![Navbar](media/features/home/navbar.webp)

 ### Hero Image

 Creating a strong first impression with the user is crucial, and to achieve this, a hero image with 100% screen width and 90% screen height was employed.
 This hero image acts as an automated carousel, displaying three distinct images accompanied by engaging headings that effectively communicate the purpose and essence of the web app.
-Additionally, a prominent call-to-action (CTA) button is incorporated to encourage users to explore further and gather more information.
+Additionally, a call-to-action (CTA) button is incorporated to encourage users to explore further and gather more information.
 The design is fully responsive, ensuring seamless adaptation across various screen sizes.
 ![Hero Image](media/features/home/hero_section.webp)

 ### Cancer Information